SWIMMING POOL ACCIDENTS

 This fallacy falls on the company or organization that markets the product.

-There is no problem with the product itself, but it is marketed for uses other than its intended use.
+The product itself is not a problem, but it is marketed for purposes other than its intended ones.

 For example:

-A kiddie pool floatation is designed to support a child in the water but not to float the child independently.
+A kiddie pool floatation device is designed to support a child in the water but not to allow the child to float independently.

 The manufacturer intended the device to be used with an approved flotation design.